Nonsultant/specgurka/README.md

 The system consist of two modes.
 A commandline argument can be used to select mode (if no argument is provided, should the defult mode just run)
 * Mode 1 (default): Verify and validate gherking-files against workitem service
 * Mode 2: Mode 1 + Update workitem in service with results of automated test (eg. Specflow)

+# Thanks

+This tools is orginaly developed as an student internship by:

+@TheWombatKonrad and @fredidi